Cover Image for The Truth About the Future of Berkshire Hathaway Stock (and Why I’m Not Worried)

 • Financial strength that can weather any downturn.

-So, while short-term traders may sell on emotion, long-term investors should see any sell-off as an opportunity—just like we did when Apple wobbled after Jobs.
+This approach is ideal for those interested in long-term investments.
+While short-term traders may sell on emotion, long-term investors should see any sell-off as an opportunity.
+It's just like we did when Apple wobbled after Jobs.
+A successful strategy involves looking beyond the ups and downs of a short period and focusing on the bigger picture.

 Because great businesses, bought at a discount, eventually weigh out in your favor.